 Women: talk to your doctor every 12 months about whether you need a mammogram.
 If you are over 65, your doctor may recommend a bone density scan that can identify and prevent osteoporosis.

 Men: it's important to talk about prostate cancer screening with your doctor to determine the screening timeline that is right for you.
 Your doctor may also suggest an ultrasound to screen for abdominal aortic aneurysm if you are age 65 to 75 and have a history of smoking.

 Here are a few more recommendations for preventive care as you age:

 - Pneumococcal vaccine: once after age 65

 - Shingles vaccine: once after age 50

 - Diabetes — if your blood pressure is over 135/80

 Take cover: understanding your insurance options

 In addition to reviewing your preventive care needs, if you are eligible for Medicare (age 65 or older), open enrollment is the time of year to review your health insurance plan coverage and make changes.
-This year, the first day you can enroll in a 2016 plan begins Oct.
-15 and runs through Dec.
-7.
+The enrollment period for coverage beginning Jan.
+1, 2018, ends Dec.
+7, 2017.